UPDATED: JULY 14, 2020

 Dear CFPD Residents,

 With open burn season upon Countryside Fire Protection District residents, there are concerns that smoke pollution will only make the COVID-19 pandemic worse.
-It is for this reason that we would like to inform our residents that Countryside has enacted a district-wide open burn and controlled burn ban for the duration of the spring burning season (through June 30, 2020).
+It is for this reason that we would like to inform our residents that Countryside has enacted a district-wide open burn and controlled burn ban through August 12, 2020.
 All previously issued controlled burn permits are no longer valid for this time period.

 Based upon available information from the Centers for Disease Control (CDC), those at high-risk for severe illness from COVID-19 include people of all ages with underlying medical conditions, particularly if not well controlled, people with chronic lung disease or people with moderate to severe asthma.
 As such, people with respiratory illnesses/diseases need to be as healthy as possible during the COVID-19 pandemic as smoke and contaminants could exasperate some residents’ respiratory issues and compromise their ability to fend off the Coronavirus.
 Also, while some people with COVID-19 are currently hospitalized, most patients have self-quarantined at home and smoke from a nearby outdoor burn could worsen their condition.